 Human beings categorize everything including people.
 Our brains and vision are structured to categorize what we see.
 We handle information in terms of what is useful to us and often categorize people in the same way.
 The process of categorizing over time is what leads to stereotypes and prejudice.

 Prejudice and stereotypes can be difficult to stomach.
-It is important that a sensitive person develop perspective in order to live in a culture that devalues them.
+It is important that a sensitive person develops perspective in order to live in a culture that devalues them.
 We have lived in a sensitivity devaluing culture for a long time and are finally starting to transition to a culture that will value the gifts of sensitive people.

 HSPs And Cultural Structures